rjofiel/jofiel-site/app/content/blog/2025-12-24_15-26-block-unblock-block-uninstall.md

 okey…

-January… althought rlly no was in that month but… in this moment the kuromi girl decide to cut off complet
+January… althought rlly no was in that month but… in this moment the kuromi girl decide to cut off completly the communication with me… weird